privacysandbox/protected-auction-key-value-service/docs/deployment/deploying_on_aws.md

 1. Use the `docker logs` [command](https://docs.docker.com/engine/reference/commandline/logs/).

-### 2. SSH into instance & run Docker
+### 2. Connect to instance & run Docker

-Alternatively, you can SSH into an existing server instance and start the Docker container manually.
+Alternatively, you can connect to an existing server instance and start the Docker container manually.

 1. Load the docker image